cl-fontana/abcd-docs/docs/source/waan.rst

 The timestamp analysis may be omitted without putting a name on the relative library.
 The libraries may be modified and reloaded at runtime.
 A reconfiguration command always implies a reload of the user libraries.
-Configurations may be sent through the web-interface or using the python script `send_configuration.py <https://github.com/ec-jrc/abcd/blob/main/waan/send_configuration.py>`_.
+Configurations may be sent through the web-interface.
-The script can send a configuration file stored on disk to a running instance of ``waan``.

 .. warning::
-    The filenames in the configuration shall follow the conventions of the UNIX dynamic linking functions.
+    The library filenames in the configuration shall follow the conventions of the UNIX dynamic linking functions.
-    If the filename contains a slash (``/``) then the file is searched on the given path, if there is no slash then the library is searched in the standard system library folders.
+    If the filename contains a slash (``/``) then the file is searched on the given path, if there is no slash then the library is searched in the standard system library directories.
     If the user wants to use a local file in the current directory the filename shall start with ``./`` (*e.g.* ``./libCFD.so``).

 Each channel configuration may contain a user defined configuration.